gentics/mesh-php-client/README.md

 // Or use a dedicated API key which will never expire
 // You can use the mesh-cli to generate a key
+// Setting the API key will invalidate any previously set login token information
 $client->setAPIKey("eyJ0eXAiOiJKV1QiLC … ZYYJbD8HllF6XZT0xRTxr3i4b9PY");
 ```